sut-ai/notes/notebooks/20_markov_decision_processes_part_2/index.md

 > <div id='fp' style="color:#4d025c;"><h3><i>Fixed Policy</i></h3></div>

-Back to expectimax tree, there was different actions for node s, so we had different choices; but if the policy is fixed ($\pi(s)$), there is only one fixed action for the node s.
-This cause an important change in Bellman equation: there will be no need to take maximum in the equation.
+Back to the expectimax tree, there were different actions for node $s$, so we had different choices; but if the policy is fixed ($\pi(s)$), there is only one fixed action for the node $s$.
+This causes an important change in the Bellman equation: there will be no need to take maximum in the equation.
 $$
 U_{k}^{\pi}(s) \leftarrow \Sigma_{s'} {P(s^{\prime}|s,\pi(s))} \Big [R(s,\pi(s),s') + {\gamma}U^{\pi}_{k}(s') \Big]
 $$